-(formerly VET 123) VETT-1230 provides veterinary technician students with instruction in the preanesthetic, perianesthetic and recovery phases of anesthesia for dogs and cats.
-Application strategies covered during these phases include patient evaluation, appropriate anesthetic drug admission, intravenous fluid therapy, intubation and extubation, patient monitoring, correct use of anesthetic equipment, and appropriate response techniques for emergency situations.
+(formerly VET 123) This course provides the veterinary technician student with instruction in the preanesthetic, perianesthetic, and recovery phases of anesthesia for dogs and cats.
+Application strategies covered during these phases include patient evaluation, appropriate anesthetic drug administration, intravenous fluid therapy, intubation and extubation, patient monitoring, correct use of anesthetic equipment, and appropriate response techniques for emergency situations.
 Topics also include recordkeeping of drugs and anesthetic procedures as well as the practical application of dental prophylaxis techniques on anesthetized patients.
 (3 contact hrs) Center Campus.